Shalimov/lzdash/docs/expl.md

 ```

 `createArrayLazySource` produces our lazy source function that gives collection elements one by one for
-each call and increments index value inside, if we exceed end of array it starts to return EOS no matter how many times you invoke lazy source.
+each call and increments index value inside, if we exceed end of array it starts to return __EOS__ no matter how many times you invoke lazy source.

 **Bottom line**: `sourceProvide` aim is to prepare data to be consumed by other function in the pipeline.
+It is injected implicitly into pipeline.

 ---
 Explanation to be continued